 What's the difference between the Grantsmanship Center’s Membership Program and GrantDomain?

-Graduates of Grantsmanship Center trainings receive Membership Program benefits that vary depending on the training they completed.
+Graduates of The Grantsmanship Center trainings receive Membership Program benefits that vary depending on the training they have completed.
 Those benefits include access to the GrantDomain database as well as other support described here.
 People who have not completed our training but wish to use GrantDomain may purchase use of the database.

 The tgci.com website already posts federal grant announcements.
 How does that service differ from GrantDomain's coverage of federal funding?